This short guide shows how to set up the Optitrack system to stream out data to the Unreal engine.

-Make sure you can ping the other computer if you are having problems with network discovery see here
+First make sure you can ping the other computer and if you are having problems with network discovery see here

 SETTING UP MOTIVE TO STREAM DATA::